Architecture Overview

 • A webserver, which presents a handy user interface to inspect, trigger and debug the behaviour of DAGs and tasks.

-• A folder of DAG files is read by the scheduler to figure out what tasks to run and when and to run them.
+• A folder of DAG files, which is read by the scheduler to figure out what tasks to run and when to run them.

 • A metadata database, which airflow components use to store state of workflows and tasks.
 Setting up a metadata database is described in Set up a Database Backend and is required for Airflow to work.